UCSD-Historical-Enrollment-Data/webweg/README.md

 ## Tests
 Very basic tests can be found in the `tests` folder.
-You will need to provide your cookies in the `cookie.txt` file; place this file in the project root directory (i.e. the directory with the `src` and `tests` directories).
+You will need to provide your cookies in the `cookie.txt` file; place this file in the project root directory (i.e., the directory with the `src` and `tests` directories).

 Due to WebReg constantly changing, making long-term tests is not feasible.
 Thus, I will only test major things.

+That being said, there are tests for all utility functions (things that can be tested in the long-term).

 ## Disclaimer
 I am not responsible for any damages or other issue(s) caused by